Skip to main content

 caution

-Implementing and Registering Callback Functions
+Implementing and Registering the Callback Function

 AppDelegate.m